tejangupta/DiamondPricePredictor/README.md

 - HTML, CSS, and JavaScript for the front-end user interface
 - Flask for the server-side application
-- Linear Regression for predicting diamond prices
+- Linear Regression (My Best Model) for predicting diamond prices
 - Fetch API for communicating with the server
 - Bootstrap for styling and responsive design